How to Build a Portfolio Career

 How can you start the journey to building your portfolio career?

-Try some of the above-mentioned steps and if you would like to develop it further you can go through the Advisory Board Centre’s Executive Transition to Portfolio Career program, which has be specifically developed for individuals looking to discover their own path to a portfolio career and uncover their ‘what’s next?’.
+Try some of the above-mentioned steps and if you would like to develop it further you can go through the Advisory Board Centre’s Portfolio Career program, which has been specifically developed for individuals looking to discover their own path to a portfolio career and uncover their ‘what’s next?’.

 Resources to Support Your Transition to a Portfolio Career